 Containers: Submit samples in coin envelopes.

 Sample Amount: Submit 300-500 g of dried and ground sample.
 Five (5) mL per element is required for samples submitted in extract form.
-N & C require one (1) gram of finely powdered soil (to pass through a 60 mesh sieve).
+N & C requires five (5) grams of finely powdered soil (to pass through a 60 mesh sieve).

-Soil Preparation: Air or oven-dry soil at 35-55°C (the Lab oven dries at 40°C).
+Soil Preparation: Air or oven-dry soil at 35-55°C (the Lab oven dries at 55°C).
 Grind to pass through a 2 mm sieve.
-Analysis for N, C, TKN and "total" metal analysis require grinding to pass through a 60 mesh screen.
+Analysis for N, C, TKN, CaCO3, and "total" metal analysis require that the sample be ground to a powder fine enough to pass through a 60 mesh sieve (<0.25 mm).

 Containers: Submit samples in pint-size plastic containers or in bags (plastic or paper).

 Sodium Adsorption Ratio and Exchangeable Sodium Percent are calculations derived from analysis of Ca, Mg and Na.

 To determine available N-P-K on California soils, we normally analyze for NO3-N, Olsen-P and Exchangeable K.